CallmeQuant/CallmeQuant.github.io/_posts/2024-09-29-three-convergence-theorems.md

 $\square$

-Certainly!
-Below is the LaTeX-formatted section on **Convergence in Measure**, including definitions, examples, propositions, and proofs.
-The notation has been adjusted to consistently use $ X $ instead of $ \Omega $, aligning with the previous sections of your blog post.

 ## Convergence in Measure

 **Definition:** Let $ (f_n) $ be a sequence of measurable functions.
 We say that $ (f_n) $ **converges in measure** to a measurable function $ f $ if for any $ \varepsilon > 0 $, we have